top of page

 September 1998 - June 2000

-Certified Canine Behaviourist (CAB - ICB)
+Certified Canine Behaviourist (CCB - ICB)

-Board Member of International Canine Behaviourists.
+Board Member of International Canine Behaviourists (ICB).

 Advanced Diploma in Applied Animal Behaviour (Canine) Level 5 (Previously ADip Canine Behavioural Management).